KTH/devops-course/contributions/feedback/valdimar/README.md

 ## Description

-Feedback on the essay "Docker containers: from 1979 till today"
+Feedback on the essay "Using Agile and DevOps together"

 **Essay Author**

-- Simone Bonato (bonato@kth.se)
+- Linnea Hagman (lhagm@kth.se)